Kawaihuelani Center for Hawaiian Language

 *R. Lopes Jr., PhD—innovative instruction of Hawaiian language through cultural means such as hula and music

 K. K. Lucas, MEd—Hawaiian language learning and instruction

-K. Makekau-Whittaker, MA—Kanaka Maoli education during the Hawaiian Kingdom period, Hawaiian language immersion education, Hawaiian culture and ceremony in language learning
+*K. Makekau-Whittaker, PhD—Kanaka Maoli education during the Hawaiian Kingdom period, Hawaiian language immersion education, Hawaiian culture and ceremony in language learning

 R. K. NeSmith, MA—language teaching and learning, communicative language teaching, incorporation of Hawaiian culture in language teaching